nikkijuk/camunda-playground/README.md

 If efficiency is important everything possible would need to be async!
 Rest is heavy ...

 !["lb3"](pics/the-future-of-services-building-asynchronous-resilient-and-elastic-systems-12-1024.jpg)

+It's inevitable that you should pay some attention to these ideas. https://www.slideshare.net/Lightbend/the-future-of-services-building-asynchronous-resilient-and-elastic-systems

 ## Errors in Rest communication